-The STEM, Advanced Manufacturing and Construction Technology programs train students for high-growth careers.
+The Advanced Manufacturing programs train students for high-growth careers.
 These diverse industries require hands-on training for students to master the latest technology and equipment.

-Graduates in these fields keep systems running and secure, work with complex hardware and software, build and maintain residential and commercial structures and furnishings, and provide research and other technical support for manufacturing, food production, engineering and construction industries.
-The estimated entry-level to median salary range in Iowa is $22,840-$48,209.
+Graduates in these fields keep systems running and secure, work with complex hardware and software and provide research and other technical support for manufacturing, food production, engineering and construction industries.
+The estimated salary range for Advanced Manufacturing graduates is $30,747 - $41,634*.

 Northeast Iowa Community College is endorsed by the Manufacturing Institute's M-list for providing students the opportunity to earn NAM-Endorsed Manufacturing Skills Certifications as a standard part of their manufacturing education programs.
 The M-List distinguishes quality manufacturing education and training programs that are a preferred source of talent for manufacturing employers.

 |Certified Production Technician (CPT)||Career Pathway Certificate|